xeusteerapat/javascript-refresher/02_Control_Flow/README.md

 let accessAllowed =
   age > 18
-    ? console.log("You can access to this website")
+    ? console.log('You can access to this website')
-    : console.log("You are not allowed to access this website");
+    : console.log('You are not allowed to access this website');
 ```

 ## Truthy and Falsy